foundersandcoders/ws-jwt-stateless-session/README.md

 Node.js has a built-in [HMAC function](https://nodejs.org/dist/latest-v8.x/docs/api/crypto.html#crypto_class_hmac).

 You will be provided a Node.js module (to be used in your terminal), that accepts a 'secret' and returns an object with two functions on it, which you have to implement:
-- sign: This function accepts a value (`String`), and uses the Node.js crypto module to create and return a HMAC `String` of that value using `SHA256` algorithm and `hex` encoder.
+- sign: This function accepts a value (`string`), and uses the Node.js crypto module to create and return a HMAC `string` of that value using `SHA256` algorithm and `hex` encoder.
-- validate: This function accepts a value (`String`), and a hash (`String`).
+- validate: This function accepts a value (`string`), and a hash (`string`).
 It calculates the HMAC of the value and compares it to the hash that was provided.
-It should return a `Boolean`.
+It should return a `boolean`.

 Here is an example of it in use:
 ```